Introduced to replace the declining native grey partridge for shooting

-With our native grey partridge now really scarce in this county if you see a partridge it is most likely going to be the red-legged partridge (Alectoris rufa).
+With our native grey partridge now really scarce in Dorset if you see a partridge on farmland it is most likely going to be the red-legged partridge (Alectoris rufa).
 That said, seeing a partridge at all in Dorset is not a common sight.

 The red-legged is far more colourful than its grey counterpart and so identification should not be too difficult and if you do not get a clear view you will find that when disturbed the grey will readily take flight whereas the red-legged is far more likely to stay on the ground and run away in a small group (a covey).